morganbengtsson/dungeon/report/report.rst

 Elevator
 ========

 The elevator is similar to the corridor_ entity.
 With the difference that it extends in the vertical direction.
-Hence the *height* is the only adjustable parameter, populated by the simplex_int_ function, with position as input.
+Hence the *height* is the only adjustable parameter, populated by the simplex_range_ function, with position as input.
 The model for this entity looks a bit different since it also has an animated cart, as shown in the `image`__.
 The model is repeated vertically until the desired height is reached.

 __ elevator_model_